 At the successful completion of Lesson 2, students should be able to:

-If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum in Canvas.
+If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum.
 While you are there, feel free to post your own responses and comments if you are able to help out a classmate.